AdrianKriger/r-spatial-stats/README.md

 elcome to this (Geo)spatial Statistics with R Assignment!

-In this set of exercise, we will explore the concepts and applications of Deterministic and Stochastic Interpolation Methods.
+In this exercise, we will explore the concepts and applications of Deterministic and Stochastic Interpolation Methods.